 Library workers see the impacts of library programs every day — from young people developing comprehension skills through summer reading programs, to older adults finding companionship and learning new skills through arts classes.

-But the library field lacks sufficient data on whether, and how, these efforts are working — knowledge that is necessary in order to prepare the librarians of today and tomorrow to provide the best possible learning experiences for our nation.
+Still, the library field has lacked sufficient data on whether, and how, these efforts are working — knowledge that is necessary in order to prepare the librarians of today and tomorrow to provide the best possible learning experiences for our nation.

-Through the National Impact of Library Public Programs Assessment (NILPPA), the American Library Association will collect and assess data from libraries across the country to understand and document the characteristics, audiences, outcomes and value of U.S. library public programming.
+Through the National Impact of Library Public Programs Assessment (NILPPA), the American Library Association is collecting data from libraries across the country to understand and document the characteristics, audiences, outcomes, and value of U.S. library public programming.

 - How can we characterize and categorize public programs offered by libraries today?